for more information see News

 SCAR & IASC Conference, Davos

-Related to the Paris aggreement of the COP21 (UN climate conference) we carry out an OPINION SURVEY on the future of Antarctic biological research (click here).
+Related to the Paris aggreement of the COP21 (UN climate conference) we carry out an OPINION SURVEY on the future of Antarctic biological research (survey finished 15 May 2016).
 Please participate in the survey (only 5 minutes needed).
 Results will be discussed during our mini-workshop at the Open Science Conference with the background of ideas developed during the Barcelona workshop.

 Events with major contributions from AnT-ERA are: